mareksagan/mareksagan.github.io/_posts/2020-06-30-bad-recruiters-and-why-we-hate-them.md

 * What is the management style on that team?
 * What's the job experience of the team manager?
 * Are the team members diverse?
 Are they comfortable with having a foreigner on the team?
+* Are there multiple teams working on one product?
+What's your plan to deal with the coordination issues?
 * Is it a lead position?
 Will I be able to hire my own team members?
 * Is it a fully remote position or do you expect me to relocate after a while?